skycatminepokie/mystical/README.md

 #### Can I use this in a modpack?
 Yes!
 Just don't rehost it without permission.
 And if you feel like it, let me know - I'm excited to see where this project goes!

+#### Contributing
+You want to contribute?
+Awesome!
+Check out some of the later feature commits to see how the framework works (I'll maybe remember to add info here later).
+Please branch from `development` - I use PRs to master for publishing.